 To turn to the south-Asian concept of the self: In Thai parlance the composite “win yan” is translated as “self”.
 On closer examination “win yan” is a process of introspection: that which is going on in one’s mind is “win yan“, and as Siamese philosophy is deeply rooted in Buddhism, “win yan” therefore is fleeting, therefore ungraspable and insubstantial.
 The Pali-word ajjhattarato is used.
 The post-canonical Dhammapada says that here is a monk who takes pleasure (rato) in introspection (ajjhatta).

 The Thai and Buddhist win yan, respectively ajjhattarato is therefore the complete opposite of what the West considers to be the self.
 Western philosophy has it that “self” is a during, rather unmoving, unchanging and totally individual entity.
 South-Asia says that it changes as the person changes in moods and preferences.
-It therefore cannot be grasped, which explains how the Asian, Buddhist or otherwise, has hardly any difficulty with concepts such as non-self and the insubstantial, whereas the Westerner has to make an immense effort to unlearn the philosophical and psychological self-concept as being the only thing a person can truly rely on during his/her life in the here and now.
+It therefore cannot be grasped, which explains how the South-Asian, though not the Buddhist of East-Asia, has hardly any difficulty with concepts such as non-self and the insubstantial, whereas the Westerner has to make an immense effort to unlearn the philosophical and psychological self-concept as being the only thing a person can truly rely on during his/her life in the here and now.